-As a direct result of TAC increases the catch of SBT by the Australian longline fleet off the east coast has grown in recent years from 58 t in 2011-12 to 766 t in 2018-19.
+The catch of SBT by the Australian longline fleet off the east coast has grown in recent years from 58 t in 2011-12 to 1,041 t in 2020-21.
 Approximately 95% of the Australian longline caught SBT are landed or processed in five main locations: Ulladulla, Bermagui, Eden, Sydney and Mooloolaba.
-Current in port sampling programs are mainly targeted at tropical tunas, however SBT length frequency data is also collected from the major ports during the months May - October (n=1426 in 2018-19).
+Current in port sampling programs are mainly targeted at tropical tunas, however SBT length frequency data are also collected from the major ports during the months May - October (n=2156 in 2020-21).

 As the catch has increased questions have been raised about whether it is necessary to collect otoliths for estimation of the age composition of the catch of this fishery (for use in the SBT operating models), and if so, how many otoliths are required and how will length-at-age data be used to estimate catch-at-age with required level of precision.
-The size range of SBT caught in the longline fishery ($\sim 110-180$ cm fork length) is larger than those caught by the surface fishery ($\sim 80-110$ cm respectively) so length-at-age data currently collected by Australia cannot be applied to the longline fishery.
+The size range of SBT caught in the longline fishery ($\sim 110-180$ cm fork length) is larger than those caught by the surface fishery ($\sim 80-110$ cm) so length-at-age data currently collected by Australia cannot be applied to the longline fishery.

-To answer this question Australia engaged CSIRO in 2017 to evaluate the direct ageing requirements for the Australian longline fishery.
-The research concluded that based on the size range of SBT caught by the longline fishery a minimum sample size of 300 otoliths (\sim 20 fish per 5-cm length class) for direct ageing per fishing season would be sufficient.
+Australia engaged CSIRO in 2017 to evaluate the direct ageing requirements for the Australian longline fishery.
+The research concluded that based on the size range of SBT caught by the longline fishery a minimum sample size of 300 otoliths (~20 fish per 5-cm length class) for direct ageing per fishing season would be sufficient.
 It was noted that flexibility in the sampling program is important if the size range of SBT in the catch changes over time.
 The aim of the sampling program is to provide a representative estimate of length at age by collecting otoliths from the full range of sizes caught while maintaining sufficient numbers of otoliths in each size class to achieve the target level of precision.
-Australia is currently investigating options for the ongoing collection of otoliths and other data, however travel restrictions due to the Covid 19 pandemic have limited collection opportunities for the current season.
+Australia is currently investigating options for the ongoing collection of otoliths and other data, however travel restrictions due to the COVID-19 pandemic continue to limit collection activities.